Akkatecture/Documentation/content/docs/basic_concepts/events.md

 ## Emitting Events

 In order to emit an event from an aggregate, call the `AggregateRoot.Emit(...)` method which commits the event to the event store and then applies the event to the aggregate state.
 In akka.net terms it calls the `PersistentActor.Persist(...)` method with a call-back to apply the event to aggregate state after persistence is successful.
-Below is an example of how it works.
+Below is an example of how it works:

 ```csharp
 public bool Execute(PingCommand command)